 - Some critics say that the Cannon-Bard theory overemphasized the role of the thalamus in the emotional processes, and he did not much consider the role of other structures of the limbic system of the brain in the emotional processes.

-- When both James Lange’s theory and Cannon-Bard’s theory of emotion were compared, the cannon-bard theory was regarded as more accurate than James Lange’s theory by most of the researchers.
-But some recent researches have shown the influence of physiological responses on emotions, and Jame-Lange’s theory is gaining more acceptance.
+- When both James Lange’s theory and Cannon-Bard’s theory of emotion were compared, the Cannon-Bard theory was regarded as more accurate than James Lange’s theory by most of the researchers; however, some recent researches have shown the influence of physiological responses on emotions, and Jame-Lange’s theory is gaining more acceptance over the Cannon-Bard’s theory.